 According to the hypothesis, foods containing acid-forming substances lower the pH level of the blood, causing an accumulation of acid.

-The body then compensates for this loss by leaching alkaline minerals, specifically calcium, from the bones and excreting them in the urine.
+The body then compensates for this loss by leaching alkaline minerals,

 Supporters of the acid-ash hypothesis claim that regular and prolonged consumption of acid-forming foods increases mineral bone loss, thereby increasing the risk of conditions, such as osteoporosis.